samestep/website/src/blog/random-access/index.md

 {{macbook}}

 Note that both the $x$-axis and the $y$-axis are on a log scale.
-As you can see, it levels out at about a nanosecond per element on average, until the array of floating-point numbers becomes too large to fit in the system-level cache (SLC), which is 8 MiB.
+As you can see, it levels out at about a nanosecond per element, until the array of floating-point numbers becomes too large to fit in the system-level cache (SLC), which is 8 MiB.
 Then first-to-last order stays the same, but random order goes up to about four nanoseconds.
 Finally, when the arrays become too large to fit in RAM, both times shoot up; more on that later.

 ### Linux desktop